On This Page

 This feature, also known as the DHCP Client Option 12, is enabled by default and assigns the switch system a hostname via DHCP as long as network manager configures hostname to the management interfaces’ (i.e. mgmt0, mgmt1) MAC address.
 If a network manager configures the hostname manually through any of the user interfaces, the hostname is not retrieved from the DHCP server.

-To enable fetching hostname from DHCP server, run:
+To enable fetching hostname from DHCP server, run the following:

-To disable fetching hostname from DHCP server, run:
+To disable fetching hostname from DHCP server, run the following:

 Getting the hostname through DHCP is enable by default and will change the switch hostname if the hostname is not set by the user.
 Therefore, if a switch is part of an HA cluster the user would need to make sure the HA master has the same HA node names as the DHCP server.